-The following lists the main production level features of QMCPACK.
-If you do not see a specific feature that you are interested in listed, see the remainder of this manual and ask to see if specific feature is available or can be made full production level quickly.
+The following list contains the main production-level features of QMCPACK.
+If you do not see a specific feature that you are interested in, see the remainder of this manual and ask whether that specific feature is available or can be quickly brought to the full production level.

-- Variational Monte Carlo - Diffusion Monte Carlo - Reptation Monte Carlo - Single and multi-determinant Slater Jastrow wavefunctions - Wavefunction updates using optimized multi-determinant algorithm of Clark et al. - Backflow wavefunctions - One, two, and three-body Jastrow factors - Excited state calculations via flexible occupancy assignment of Slater determinants - All electron and non-local pseudopotential calculations - Casula T-moves for variational evaluation of non-local pseudopotentials (non-size consistent and size-consistent variants) - Wavefunction optimization using the "linear method" of Umrigar and co-workers, with arbitrary mix of variance and energy in the objective function - Blocked, low memory adaptive shift optimizer of Zhao and Neuscamman. - Gaussian, Slater, plane-wave and real-space spline basis sets for orbitals - Interface and conversion utilities for plane-wave wavefunctions from Quantum Espresso (PWSCF) - Interface and conversion utilities for Gaussian-basis wavefunctions from GAMESS
+- Variational Monte Carlo (VMC) - Diffusion Monte Carlo (DMC) - Reptation Monte Carlo - Single and multideterminant Slater Jastrow wavefunctions - Wavefunction updates using optimized multideterminant algorithm of Clark et al. - Backflow wavefunctions - One, two, and three-body Jastrow factors - Excited state calculations via flexible occupancy assignment of Slater determinants - All electron and nonlocal pseudopotential calculations - Casula T-moves for variational evaluation of nonlocal pseudopotentials (non-size-consistent and size-consistent variants) - Wavefunction optimization using the "linear method" of Umrigar and coworkers, with arbitrary mix of variance and energy in the objective function - Blocked, low memory adaptive shift optimizer of Zhao and Neuscamman - Gaussian, Slater, plane-wave, and real-space spline basis sets for orbitals - Interface and conversion utilities for plane-wave wavefunctions from Quantum Espresso (Plane-Wave Self-Consistent Field package [PWSCF]) - Interface and conversion utilities for Gaussian-basis wavefunctions from GAMESS

-- Easy extension and interfacing to other electronic structure codes via standardized XML and HDF5 inputs - MPI parallelism - Fully threaded using OpenMP - GPU (NVIDIA CUDA) implementation (limited functionality) - HDF5 input/output for large data - Nexus: advanced workflow tool to automate all aspects of QMC calculation from initial DFT calculations through to final analysis - Analysis tools for minimal environments (perl only) through to python-based with graphs produced via matplotlib (included with Nexus).
+- Easy extension and interfacing to other electronic structure codes via standardized XML and HDF5 inputs - MPI parallelism - Fully threaded using OpenMP - GPU (NVIDIA CUDA) implementation (limited functionality) - HDF5 input/output for large data - Nexus: advanced workflow tool to automate all aspects of QMC calculation from initial DFT calculations through to final analysis - Analysis tools for minimal environments (Perl only) through to Python-based environments with graphs produced via matplotlib (included with Nexus)